Trail running

 Approach

-drive south in the direction of Saas-Fee.
-At the "Killerhof" roundabout after Stalden, take the second exit towards Saas-Fee.
-In Saas-Grund after the church turn left towards Saas-Almagell.
+From Visp, drive south towards Saas-Fee.
+At the "Killerhof" roundabout towards Stalden, take the second exit to Saas-Fee.
+In Saas-Grund, turn left after the church towards Saas-Almagell.

 Parking